 BY MIKA SKARP

-A celebrity cornerstone to this year’s congress, Mark Zuckerberg played straight to the essential marriage of VR and 5G by setting the quality target at a mind boggling 4K for each eye.
-This will requires improvements in encoding technologies, more air interface capacity for scale but also network slicing to remove network obstructions.
+A celebrity cornerstone to this year’s Congress, Mark Zuckerberg played straight to the essential marriage of VR and 5G by setting the quality target at a mind-boggling 4K for each eye.
+This will require improvements in encoding technologies, more air interface capacity for scale but also network slicing to remove network obstructions.

 For all of this to be orchestrated properly, it is equally important to make sure that by 2020, the date set for the arrival of 5G, we have less than 1 billion people leveraging this kind of (4K/eye) internet experience.

 For this target, Network Slicing provides an opportunity leverage the high end side of the market to deliver the kind of pricing freedom that would allow for the delivery of an entirely free internet for the rest of us.